Lactase persistence: Global distribution of the phenotype

-But the most common situation is intermediate to low lactase persistence: intermediate (11 to 32%) in Central Asia, low (<=5%) in Native Americans, East Asians, most Chinese populations and some African populations.
+But the most common situation is intermediate to low lactase persistence: intermediate (11–32%) in Central Asia, low (≤5%) in Native Americans, East Asians, most Chinese populations and some African populations.

 In Africa, the distribution of lactase persistence is "patchy": high variations of frequency are observed in neighbouring populations, for example between Beja and Nilotes from Sudan.
 This makes the study of lactase persistence distribution more difficult.
 High percentages of lactase persistence phenotype are found in traditionally pastoralist populations like Fulani and Bedouins.

 Lactase persistence is prevalent in Nguni and certain other pastoralist populations of South Africa as a result of the dairy they consume in their diet.
 Lactase persistence amongst Nguni people is, however, less common than in Northern European populations because traditionally, their consumption of dairy came primarily in the form of amasi (known as Maas in Afrikaans), which is lower in lactose than fresh, raw milk as a result of the fermentation process it goes through.